 Meanwhile, the Bulgarian government and parliament continued their efforts to comply with the remaining membership conditions.
-The Constitutional provisions granting far-reaching immunity to Bulgarian judges, prosecutors and investigators, singled as one of the reasons for the existing inefficiency and possible corruption within the judicial system, were amended in line with EU standards.
+The Constitutional provisions granting far-reaching immunity to Bulgarian judges, prosecutors and investigators, singled as one of the reasons for the existing inefficiency and possible corruption within the judicial system, were amended in line with EU's standards.
 A special judicial monitoring body was also set up.
-Justice, Freedom and Security Commissioner Frattini praised police efforts in arresting members of organised crime groups but criticised the lack of speedy and effective prosecutions and urged the judiciary to secure high-profile convictions.7 European Parliament elections are scheduled for May 2007 and are expected to further galvanise public opinion and stimulate political commitments on progress with the remaining problem areas.
-Within the Council, the Bulgarian government has been guided by two overarching objectives - to secure the release of the five Bulgarian medics sentenced to death in Tripoli over allegations of HIV-positive blood transfusions and to obtain a high compensation for closing two of the reactors of Kozlodui's nuclear plant.
+Justice, Freedom and Security Commissioner Frattini praised police efforts in arresting members of organised crime groups but criticised the lack of speedy and effective prosecutions and urged the judiciary to secure high-profile convictions.TPPT European Parliament elections are scheduled for May 2007 and are expected to further galvanise public opinion and stimulate political commitments on progress with the remaining problem areas.
+Within the Council, the Bulgarian government has been guided by two overarching objectives - to secure the release of the five Bulgarian medics sentenced to death in Tripoli over allegations of knowingly using HIV-positive blood for transfusion and to obtain a high compensation for closing two of the reactors of Kozlodui's nuclear plant.

 The first seems to have already generated some progress with statements from across the Union that the Libyan authorities should suspend the death sentences and ensure fair trial for the accused.
-The current Bulgarian Prime Minister is pretty concerned over maintaining a single EU voice on the issue, having recently had to talk to his Slovak counterpart before Fico's visit to Tripoli.8 The second, however, is far from being achieved.
-Apparently bothered by the fact that Bulgaria has no surplus electricity to export, the Energy Minister (himself a nuclear physicist and a power broker within the Socialist Party) has claimed that a sum of €1 billion is the appropriate EU compensation for the requested closure.9 It remains to be seen how these objectives will determine Bulgaria's position on other issues and its voting strategy within the Council.
+The current Bulgarian Prime Minister is pretty concerned over maintaining a single EU voice on the issue, having recently had to talk to his Slovak counterpart before Fico's visit to Tripoli.TPPT The second, however, is far from being achieved.
+Apparently bothered by the fact that Bulgaria has no surplus electricity to export, the Energy Minister (himself a nuclear physicist and a power broker within the Socialist Party) has claimed that a sum of €1 billion is the appropriate EU compensation for the requested closure.TPPT It remains to be seen how these objectives will determine Bulgaria's position on other issues and its voting strategy within the Council; it is not unlikely that it will bargain its backing to member states that are willing to support it on them.
+As it seems already, the Bulgarian government is willing to be taking anti-free-market positions by opposing the Commission proposal for the unbundling of ownership within the energy sector.
+Within the Union, standing to block a decision has often been a signal that a government is open for offers on other fronts.